 Queluz Palace Garden

-Centuries of exposure to the elements and natural aging have left these extraordinary sculptures in poor condition.
-The project will allow WMF to demonstrate its capacity to preserve a designed environment, focusing simultaneously on issues of materials restoration, engineering, landscape renewal and statuary conservation.
-The Queluz Palace Garden project was also an opportunity to bring international expertise to Portugal and train local technicians, and was the first collaboration between WMF’s affiliates in Portugal and Britain.
-The project has proven effective in the development of the maintenance methodology for the stone statues.
+WMF Britain organized the conservation of John Cheere’s extraordinary sculptures.
+Portuguese conservators, including those trained in workshops we organized, restored the remaining sculptures and fountains in-situ.
+The project allowed us to demonstrate our capacity to preserve a designed environment, focusing simultaneously on issues of materials restoration, engineering, landscape renewal, and statuary conservation.
+The Queluz Palace Garden project also served to bring international expertise to Portugal and train local technicians, and was the first collaboration between our affiliates in Portugal and Britain.
+It has proven effective in the development of the maintenance methodology for the stone statues.